Sector Specialist Or A Generalist Business Broker To Sell A Business?

 ... and the list goes on.

-Within each area of specialisation there are brokers who have super specialisations.
-For example, among brokers selling businesses in the education sector there are some who specialise in just language schools; among specialists in the recruitment sector there are several brokers who deal only in recruitment companies supplying staff to the construction industry!
+More examples: Among brokers selling businesses in the education sector there are some who specialise in just language schools; among specialists in the recruitment sector there are several brokers who deal only in recruitment companies supplying staff to the construction industry!

-Pros and cons of using a sector specialist
+Pros to using a sector specialist

 There are numerous advantages to using a sector specialist.
 For one, they know what buyers in the industry are looking for and can advise you on what you need to change in your business to make it more attractive to these buyers.

-Secondly, they know the buyer objections and hurdles i.e. they know what excuses (and tactics) buyers in your industry use to negotiate the price down.
+Secondly, they know the buyer objections and hurdles i.e. they know what excuses (and tactics) buyers in your industry typically use to negotiate the price down.
 These excuses and tactics vary widely from industry to industry and it helps to have a broker on your side who knows the games buyers in your industry play.

 The typical buyer is a well funded firm (or individual) and they tend to have a lot of expert advice on tap.
 The information gap between buyers and sellers is absolutely mind boggling and it puts sellers at a severe disadvantage.
 Having a sector specialist broker on your side evens the playing field.

 Having a high quality list has other benefits.
 It helps with confidentiality as the broker does not need to do a lot of marketing of the opportunity and can contact buyers directly instead.
-It also reduces the time to deal completion as there's no marketing delay waiting for prospective buyers to find the ad and get in touch.
+It also reduces the time to deal completion as there's no marketing delay waiting for prospective business buyers to find the ad and get in touch.

-The downside to sector specialisation is that there can sometimes be a cosy relationship between broker and buyer/s.
+The major downside to sector specialisation is that there can sometimes be a cosy relationship between broker and buyer/s.
 You need to protect against this (and we advise our clients on how to protect themselves against broker bias and conflict of interest).

 So which one is right for YOU?